ckopec-dev/Stem-Cheatsheets/Azure.md

 - Listeners: accept traffic based on a combination of protocol, port, host, and IP
 - Routing rules: binds a listener to a backend pool

-## Azure Cosmos DB

-## Azure SQL Database

-- Analagous to a single Sql Server database

-## Azure SQL Managed Instance

-- Analagous to a Sql Server

-## Azure Database for MySQL

-- Supports back in time recovery for up to 35 days in the past

-## Azure Database for PostgreSQL

-## Azure Synapse Analytics

 - This service was formerly known as Azure SQL Data Warehouse
 - Combines data warehousing with analytics